 Ensure that teachers and school leaders in their first two years of program implementation attend professional development trainings hosted by the Summit Learning program.

-- Summer 2022: Summer Training 2022 is for educators and administrators preparing to implement Summit Learning for the first time.
+Summer Training: Summer Training is for educators and administrators preparing to implement Summit Learning for the first time.
 During Summer Training, we prepare the implementing team to launch the program.
 Attendance is required for anyone who is new to the Summit Learning program, including school leaders and district support.
-In advance of Summer Training, educators must complete "Pre-Work" so they have core foundational knowledge and understanding of the Summit Learning program.
+In advance of Summer Training, educators must complete "Pre-Work" so they have core foundational knowledge and understanding of the Summit Learning program

-- Additional Training: Throughout the school year (typically once in Fall and once in Spring), Summit Learning offers additional training opportunities to help teachers and school leaders strengthen implementation.
+Additional Training: Throughout the school year, Summit Learning may offer additional training opportunities to help teachers and school leaders strengthen implementation.
 Attendance is required for teachers and school leaders in their first two years of implementation.

 4. Technical Requirements

 A. Use the Summit Learning platform as the supporting tool for classroom work.

 The Summit Learning platform is an important component of the Summit Learning program.
 Teachers have instant access to see how their students are performing and use that information to provide individualized, small group, and whole-class support.
 This technology allows teachers to be more specific and strategic with their time, and provide materials to individual students at a pace and level of rigor that best meets their needs.

 The Platform supports students' learning experiences in a way that allows teachers to remain firmly at the heart of the classroom.
 Learning is a human experience, and no software tool should try to change that.